unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

   Player2,1200,Hard,2024-01-15
   ```

-The decision to use a file-based approach instead of a formal database was driven by the need for simplicity, portability, and low overhead, which is appropriate for a small, single-player game.
+The decision to use a file-based approach instead of a formal database was driven by the need for simplicity, portability, and low overhead, which is appropriate for a small, offline video-game.
 This approach avoids the complexity and cost of managing an external database.
 Runtime game state, such as entity positions and health, is not stored and is managed in-memory, resetting with each game session.

 **Alternative Storage Approaches (Not Used)**